 - Ritual Skills: Leading prayer, reading Torah, and Haftarah

 - Holidays and Traditions

 Over the course of the school year, we have special family programs that allow our Shorashim families to learn together.
-In kindergarten through fourth grade each class has a Sunday designated on the school calendar for families to join together to create a piece of Judaica.
-The fifth grade class has a family havdalah event on a Saturday night.
 Our sixth and seventh grade families will be joining in for a series of B’nei Mitzvah seminars leading up to the big event.

 How will YOU grow this year?